Essential Pepin: More Than 700 All-Time Favorites from My Life in Food by Jacques Pépin

 - More Fast Food My Way

-- The Short-Cut Cook: Make Simple Meals With Surprisingly Little Effort
+- The Short-Cut Cook: Make Simple Meals with Surprisingly Little Effort

 - Sweet Simplicity: Jacques Pépin's Fruit Desserts